efrei-paris-sud/2020-I-Projet-IoT/README.md

 # Project Title: NASpberry
  **Description**: The aim of the project is to create a NAS from scratch with a raspberry PI.
 Finally, the goal is to controll the NAS with a remote controller in order to switch it on/off.
 We will also assign to the other buttons some specific actions to make our NAS more versatile.
+The latter functions will be added to make sure that a sensor and an actuator are involved in the project.

 [Click here for more information about the project](project)